 Is there any reason that you should stick with Mailchimp?
 Despite its recent less-than-ideal changes, moving away from Mailchimp might not be the best move if:

 You need detailed reporting:

 Mailchimp has one of the most detailed reporting systems for tracking your newsletters’ performance, offering robust options such as Google Analytics integration, Geotracking, Social media and click maps.

 You have a very small list (and I mean really small!):

 Mailchimp’s new pricing model imposes new limits on their free plan.
 Now, your 2000-contact limit includes all contacts, including unsubscribes and those who haven’t confirmed opt-in.
 If you know your total contact count will be less than this, then Mailchimp’s free plan is still pretty decent.

 You want to easily design good looking emails:

 Their editor is fast, simple and drag and drop.
 It’s very easy to create stunning emails that will stand out from the rest and engage your audience.

-- You are on a tight budget.
-As soon as you leave the freemium plan, things start to add up at MailChimp.
-Working out how much your newsletter tool will cost is not always straightforward.
+As soon as you leave the freemium plan, things start to add up at MailChimp, especially now that they charge based on total number of contacts, rather than just subscribed contacts.
+Working out how much your newsletter service will cost is not always straightforward.
 For instance, some will make you pay depending on the number of emails you send, others on your amount of subscribers.
 Luckily, we’ve created a handy cost calculator to help you get a clearer idea.